grafana/loki/docs/clients/fluentd.md

-There is a Docker image `grafana/fluent-plugin-grafana-loki:master` which contains default configuration files to git log information a host's `/var/log` dir, and from the host's journald.
+There is a Docker image `grafana/fluent-plugin-grafana-loki:master` which contains default configuration files to git log information a host's `/var/log` directory, and from the host's journald.
 To use it, you can set the `LOKI_URL`, `LOKI_USERNAME`, and `LOKI_PASSWORD` environment variables (`LOKI_USERNAME` and `LOKI_PASSWORD` can be left blank if Loki is not protected behind an authenticating proxy).